Timor-Leste entry requirements for Philippines passport holders

 Hotel booking or host invitation

-Have a printed or digital hotel reservation for at least your first few nights.
-If staying with a local host, carry their name, address, and phone number written down.
-Immigration rarely asks, but budget airlines flying into Dili sometimes request it at check-in.
+Carry a printed or digital hotel reservation for your entire stay.
+If staying with a host, have their name, address, and phone number written down — immigration may ask for this at the counter.

 Recommended